General Information and Frequently Asked Questions

 If any of the preceding phrases appear on your SAR, review the definition of documentation in this web site's glossary in order to determine which document(s) best prove(s) the accuracy of the SAR information.
 Take the appropriate document(s) to the Lehman College Financial Aid Office as soon as possible.
 The Financial Aid Office will do SAR correction(s) electronically.
 Feel free to visit the Financial Aid Office whenever questions arise regarding incorrect answers on your SAR and/or SAR processing in general.

-If you did not file an online FAFSA or if you forgot to "click" the link for New York State Residents, do not worry; a paper TAP application will be mailed to you within two weeks.
+If you did not file an online FAFSA or if you forgot to "click" the link for New York State Residents, you can still apply for TAP via the HESC website.

 Regardless of the type of TAP Application to be filed, read the application carefully.
 The application has been pre-printed or filled-out with information and assumptions based on the answers you submitted on your FAFSA.
 Complete your TAP application by answering unanswered questions and/or changing incorrect answers.
 Make all changes in appropriate column, "The Answer Should Be", for the paper application or "Modify Your Answer" for the on-line application.